confluentinc/cli/README.md

 1. golden files are expected output fixtures for spec compliance testing
 1. http test server for stubbing the Confluent Platform Control Plane API

+Read the [CLITest](./test/cli_test.go) configuration to get a better idea about how to write and configure your own integration tests.

 You can run just the integration tests with

     make test TEST_ARGS="./test/... -v"